-Irises are a signature plant of Doddington Hall, Lincoln, and have been cultivated in the Walled West Garden since the 1980s.
-Grown within box- and grass-edged parterres, they create a striking tapestry effect in May and early June.
+Irises are a signature plant of RHS Partner Garden Doddington Hall, Lincoln, where they have been cultivated in the West Garden since the 1980s.
+Grown within box- and grass-edged parterres, their sumptuous flowers create a striking tapestry effect in May and early June.

-'The flowers are held high in the air and their translucence makes them particularly beautiful in evening light,' says Antony Jarvis, whose family inherited the estate in 1830.
-'They provide a surprisingly long show when well grown to produce the full number of flowers per stem, and out of season, the foliage makes an attractive groundcover.'
+‘Bearded iris flowers are held high in the air and their translucence makes them particularly beautiful in the evening light,’ says Antony.
+‘They provide a surprisingly long show when well-grown, producing the full number of flowers per stem, and out of season, the foliage makes for attractive groundcover.’

-- 'Langport Wren' (pictured): A wonderful deep mahogany iris, tough and always full of flower.
+- I. ‘Langport Wren’ (pictured) – A wonderful deep mahogany iris, tough and always full of flower

-- 'Wabash': A striking bicolour, sky blue over purple (not in the Doddington collection at present).
+- I. ‘Wabash’ – A striking bicolour, sky blue over purple

-- 'Blue Florentine': A very old cultivar, bright French blue and scented.
+- I. ‘Blue Florentine’ – A very old cultivar, bright French blue and scented

 The ‘Doddington system’ of iris division